 You will find more information on the secondary school processes on the Department’s website here.

 If you have any further questions, don’t hesitate to get in touch: email@example.com

 Who can vote in the primary patronage survey?

-Will my new primary school contain an ASD Unit?
+Will the new school contain an ASD Unit?

-Educate Together schools welcome applications from students with special educational needs (SEN).
+Educate Together schools welcome applications from students with additional educational needs .

 The Department of Education and Skills is responsible for the site acquisition, planning permission and building of all new school buildings, regardless of patron.
 Schools that opened in the last few years have all opened in temporary accommodation.

 Who hires and pays staff?

 Staffing allocation is based on enrolment to the school and is decided upon by the DES, not the patron.
 All teaching staff are paid by the Department.

 Why do Educate Together schools not have a uniform?